jverzani/JGUI.jl/examples/containers.md

 When the submit button is clicked, the values in the editors are used to update a record.
 When this is done, the focus is set on the view.
-This allows the user to navigate with the arrow keys.
+This allows the user to navigate between records with the arrow keys.

 ```
 connect(submit_button, "clicked") do